ankesh007/Video-Stabilization-using-Warping/README.md

 ## Notes on running the code

 1. The code has been tested and developed in ***python2*** using ***Ubuntu 16.04***.
 2. For part 2 of Assignment 2, there are 2 codes.
 The one mentioned above focus on ***stabilizing complete frame***.
 The other in directory stabilizes a ***template***.
 In either case you are asked to select a template.
+Press `esc` after selecting bounding rectangle(2 points)

 ## Notes on directories